vkadlcik/DB48X-on-DM42/help/db50x.md

 ## SetDate

 Set current system date.
+The date format is YYYYMMDD, with an optional fractional part defining the time, as in YYYYMMDD.HHMMSS.
+If the fractional part is zero, then the time is not changed.

-The date format is YYYY.MMDD
+Note: the date format is intentionally differentfrom the format on the HP-48.

 ## DATEADD

 Add days to a date in MM.DDYYYY

 ## SetTime

-Set current time as HH.MMSS
+Set current time as HH.MMSS.

+An HMS value can also be given, as returned by the `Time` command.

 ## TOHMS